Vancouver Zeitgeist

 The 544 Main Street address (later the New Delhi Cabaret) placed the club near Hogan’s Alley, a now-demolished neighbourhood that hosted Vancouver’s largest concentration of black residents and some notorious nightspots, spawning anecdotes that must be heard to be disbelieved.

 Circa 1942 Mitch joined the U.S. Army, serving as a band musician, Miller notes.
-(Wayde Compton has attributed the southward migration of Vancouver blacks to a small local black population that provided few eligible same-race spouses at a time when society discouraged cross-racial relationships.)
+(Wayde Compton has attributed the southward migration of Vancouver blacks to a small local black population that provided few eligible same-race spouses at a time when society discouraged cross-racial relationships.
+However Mitch did marry at age 20 to a Vancouver girl also of black American parentage.)
 Mitch’s big-name big band touring must have followed the war.

-Back in Vancouver Mitch led or worked in small combos, sometimes with pianist/organist Mike Taylor, a Californian transplant who was a mainstay of Vancouver jazz at least into the ’70s.
+Back in Vancouver Mitch led or worked in small combos, sometimes with pianist/organist Mike Taylor, a Californian transplant who was a mainstay of Vancouver jazz up to about the early ’80s.

 Besides Miller’s account, Mitch got brief recognition in Marian Jago’s book Live at the Cellar and was apparently remembered by those familiar with Hogan’s Alley.

-Mitch died in the 1960s, according to Miller.
-I think it was the late ’60s or early ’70s, with the cause possibly related to a brain tumour.
+Mitch died in December 1975, with the cause possibly related to a brain tumour.
 His last employment, as far as I know, was as a West End apartment building manager.

 I’m not aware of recordings by any of the Mitchells.
 It was by no means unusual that outstanding musicians of the period weren’t recorded.